IRedDragonICY/Optimize-Wifi-for-Alioth/README.md

 # WARNING
 >Your warranty is now void.
->I'm not responsible for bricked devices, broken Wifi, Wifi radiation, or you getting fired because the alarm App failed.
+>I'm not responsible for bricked devices, broken Wifi, Wifi radiation, no connection or you getting fired because the alarm App failed.
 Please do some research if you have any concerns about features included in this magisk module before flashing it, YOU are choosing to make these modifications, and if you point finger at me for messing up your device, i will laugh at you.

 # Features